Travel to Syria in 2025: Updated Guide

 Communication

 - SIM Cards: Getting a SIM card in Syria is easy and affordable.
 All you need is your passport, and you can choose from a range of packages.
-Here are the available options and their approximate prices:

 - 10GB – 13 USD